How Long Does it Take to Sell a Business?

 Next, the type of buyer influences the amount of time it takes to complete the sale.
 Someone who is paying top dollar will tend to analyze every detail.
-The more in-depth the due diligence, the longer the transactions takes.
+The more in-depth the due diligence, the longer the transactions take.
 Below we discuss three main types of buyers.

 - Individual buyers: Tend to be the quickest.
 However, they commonly use the SBA loan program to secure financing.
 This can increase the closing time between 30-90 days.
 One of the easiest and quickest ways to sell a business is by selling it to an employee.
 But, keep in mind financing and closing the deal still take some time.

 - Strategic buyers: Often take the longest.
 While they may be familiar with the industry, planning a detailed integration plan is important.
-As such, the due diligence process may be extended in the attempt to ensure the strategic acquisition is successful and meets expectations.
+As such, the due diligence process may be extended in an attempt to ensure the strategic acquisition is successful and meets expectations.
 To find a strategic buyer consider asking companies who will be able to create synergy.
 Examples include a competitor or a business that offers a service before or after your product/service.